 Media Filters are typically two-chambered underground concrete vaults designed to reduce both TSS and other pollutants.
 The first chamber is usually a pretreatment

 settling basin.
 The second chamber is a filter bed containing either sand or other filtering media or an array of media- containing cartridge filters.
 After larger particles (e.g., TSS) settle out in the first chamber, stormwater flows through the specific filter media in the second chamber, and a portion of the target pollutants are sorbed to the filter media.

 Various media are used, including leaf compost, pleated fabric, activated charcoal, perlite, amended sand and perlite, and zeolite, and tend to vary by manufacturer.
 Selection of the specific media largely depends on the pollutant targeted.
+Because MassDEP regulates both TSS and TP, and additional constituents when a TMDL has been established, the media selected must be capable of removing a range of different contaminates.
 Media filters must have the filter medium in the filter beds or the cartridges replaced periodically; following the manufacturer’s schedule for operation and maintenance is critical to successful continued effectiveness.

-Since Media Filters are Proprietary SCMs, MassDEP has not assigned this group of SCMs a TSS removal rate.
+Since Media Filters are Proprietary SCMs, MassDEP has not assigned this group of SCMs a TSS or TP removal rate.
 Their performance varies depending upon the specific unit selected, the targeted pollutants, and successful design of the system.
-The procedure described in Volume 2, Chapter 4, must be used by the issuing authority to establish the TSS removal rate that will be used for permitting purposes.
+The procedure described in Section 5.3 of the Stormwater Handbook, must be used by the Issuing Authority to establish the TSS removal rate that will be used for permitting purposes.

+Setback Requirements